treverson/quiknode/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.7.

+Run `npm install` to install all the dependencies.

+In file `node_modules/@types/highcharts/modules/exporting.d.ts`
+Change line no 8 from `declare function HighchartsExporting(H: Static): Static;` to `declare var  HighchartsExporting: (H: Static) => Static;`

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding